joesan/plant-simulator/README.md

 ## ALERT ##

-I stopped doing any wotk on this project.
-I have a new architecture that I think is massively scalable and resillient and guess what, I will run it in K8s.
+I stopped doing any further work on this project.
+I have a new architecture that I beleive is massively scalable and resillient and guess what, I will run it in K8s.
 I have started the work on it.
 Have a look in one of the following projects:

 1. plant-monitor
 2. plant-infra